buu-huu/mecy/README.md

 # Mecy - Mesocyclone Visualization
 ![Header Image](Resources/Readme_Images/Header_Image.jpg)

-Mecy is a software for visualizing mesocyclones in Germany.
+Mecy is a meteorological software for visualizing mesocyclones located in Germany.
 Datasource is the OpenData server of the german weather authority (DWD).

 Mecy shows mesocyclone objects on a map and lets you examine all details.